damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 ## Motivations

-*Why are you starting this project?*
+*Why did we start this documentation for design reuse project?*